 \section{Abstract}

-Membership inference attack (MIA) poses a significant privacy threat in federated learning (FL) as it allows adversaries to determine whether a client's private dataset contains a specific data sample.
-While defenses against membership inference attacks in standard FL have been well studied, the recent shift toward federated fine-tuning has introduced new, largely unexplored attack surfaces.
-To highlight this vulnerability in the emerging FL paradigm, we demonstrate that federated prompt-tuning, which adapts pre-trained models with small input prefixes to improve efficiency, also exposes a new vector for privacy attacks.
-We propose \textsc{PromptMIA}, a membership inference attack tailored to federated prompt-tuning, in which a malicious server can insert adversarially crafted prompts and monitors their updates during collaborative training to accurately determine whether a target data point is in a client’s private dataset.
-We formalize this threat as a security game and empirically show that \textsc{PromptMIA} consistently attains high advantage in this game across diverse benchmark datasets. ~Our theoretical analysis further establishes a lower bound on the attack’s advantage which explains and supports the consistently high advantage observed in our empirical results.
-We also investigate the effectiveness of standard membership inference defenses originally developed for gradient or output based attacks and analyze their interaction with the distinct threat landscape posed by \textsc{PromptMIA}.
-The results highlight non-trivial challenges for current defenses and offer insights into their limitations, underscoring the need for defense strategies that are specifically tailored to prompt-tuning in federated settings.
+Membership inference attacks (MIAs) pose a serious privacy threat in federated learning (FL).~While MIAs have been extensively studied in standard FL, the recent shift toward federated fine-tuning introduces new and largely unexplored attack surfaces.~In this work, we show that federated prompt-tuning, which adapts pre-trained models using lightweight input prefixes, exposes a novel and effective vector for membership inference.~We propose \textsc{PromptMIA}, a membership inference attack tailored to federated prompt-tuning, in which a malicious server introduces adversarially crafted prompts and exploits their updates during collaborative training to determine whether a target data point belongs to a client’s private dataset.~We formalize this threat via a security game and demonstrate that \textsc{PromptMIA} achieves consistently high attack advantage across diverse benchmark datasets.~We also provide a theoretical lower bound on the attack advantage that explains the observed empirical behavior.~Finally, we show that existing MIA defenses are often ineffective against \textsc{PromptMIA}, highlighting the need for defense mechanisms specifically tailored to prompt-tuning in federated settings.